segdavids/Pub-Sub_events-logger/README.md

-# Pub-Sub_events-logger
+# State Events Logger

-This is a Java spring boot project that will collect the State change events from a Routing-Engine and use the data to perform certain transactions
+This is a Java spring boot project that will collect the State change events from the Routing-Engine and save them in a DB